 Search engine optimisation

-The top level principles should be covered in the strategy section above but detailed page by page optimisation is a different matter and needs dedicated budget to do well.
-A lot of the work required will be relatively low skilled implementation but it will need experienced oversight.
+The top-level principles should be covered in the strategy section above but detailed page by page optimisation is a different matter and needs a dedicated budget to do well.
+A lot of the work required will be relatively low skilled but it will need experienced oversight.
 For more info check out our in-depth guide on how to master SEO for your charity.

 Cost: £1,000 to £5,000